WalletScrutiny/WalletScrutinyCom/_android/com.zsdk.exchange.md

 ## Verdict

-All indications point to a centralized, regulated, KYC-oriented, cryptocurrency exchange that is **custodial** and therefore **not verifiable.**
+All indications point to a centralized, regulated, with KYC requirements, cryptocurrency exchange that is **custodial** and therefore **not verifiable.**